 Affecting about 20 to 30 percent of the population at any given time, back pain is fairly common.
 However, it can become an added burden for older adults already managing other health conditions on top of their recurring back pain.
 Offering support to a senior loved one with back pain is a good first step, but there are other things you can do to provide the necessary assistance.
-Professional back surgeons in Los Angeles have a few suggestions.
+After consulting professional spine surgeons, Los Angeles families might have a few tips to follow.

 Learn what you can about your loved one’s condition, including how it specifically affects seniors.
 For instance, a herniated disc can become more problematic for seniors with arthritis and may increase susceptibility to fractures if they also have osteoporosis.